brendanmetzger/format/README.md

 # (DOM)arkdown

-On the bucket-list, a markdown parser that constructs perfectly formated valid DOM objects.
+A markdown parser that constructs perfectly formated valid DOM objects.
 From my experience, well-formatted html can be precisely targeted with CSS without the need to go crazy with classes, id's, and other very custom code.
 This formatter intends to make HTML construction a priority.
-With a properly created DOM document, xpath, and callbacks can be utilized elegantly for further formatting, for instances if you need to add class and id attributes.
+With a properly created DOM document, xpath, and callbacks can be utilized elegantly for further formatting (like adding class and id attributes).

 ## Goals